Skip to main content

 Overview

-The Fenwick Tree, also known as the Binary Indexed Tree, is a data structure that can perform range operations such as finding the total, minimum, or maximum value in O(log N)\text{O(log N)} time.
+The Fenwick Tree, also known as the Binary Indexed Tree, is a data structure that can perform range operations such as finding the total, minimum, or maximum value in O(log N)\text{O(log N)} time over a range of an array.

 It can also perform point updates in O(log N)\text{O(log N)} time.
-However, it does not support range updates; in such cases, a segment tree should be used instead.
+However, it does not support range updates and in such cases, a segment tree should be used instead.
 Despite being called a tree, the Fenwick tree is actually stored as an array of elements.

 To create a Fenwick tree, you need two functions called Get Parent and Get Child.
-These functions help you determine which index to update next when you add or change an element in the Fenwick tree.
+These functions help you determine which index to update next when you add or update an element in the Fenwick tree.

 Get Parent Function

+Get parent function generates the parent index by adding 11 to the last set bit from the right.
 Let's calculate parent of 66 which is represented as 01100110 in binary format.
-The first set bit from right is in 2nd2^{nd} position, so we add 11 to that position
+The first set bit from right is in 2nd2^{\text{nd}} position, so we add 11 to that position as below:

 0110+0010=10000110 + 0010 = 1000